mpnkhan/challenge/README.md

 # Challenges or Games
 =========
-Quizes and Competetion helps accessibility advocates to motivate people to take part in Accessibility sessions and events.
+Quizes and Competition helps accessibility advocates to motivate people to take part in Accessibility sessions and events.
-In a typical booth setup, this would help attract more folks.
+In a typical booth setup, this would help to attract more folks.
-There could be many competetions and I'm here throwing a few ideas.
+There could be many competitions and I'm here throwing a few ideas.
 Please feel free to add more ideas..

 ## Identifying problems in a bad website
-Created this website with many accessibility barriers, which webdev would normally code.
+Created this website with many accessibility barriers, which a web designer or developer would normally code.
 The one who identifies the most number of problems would get a goodie.

 [http://mpnkhan.github.io/challenge/site/home.html](Home Page)